 Applicants who wish to know of their admission decision earlier in the year but are not prepared to make an enrollment decision prior to May 1 may wish to apply under our Early Action Plan.
 Early Action is an excellent option for applicants who are comfortable presenting their application earlier in the process.

-Under this plan, the student must submit an application for admission, high school transcript, letters of recommendation, and standardized test scores by November 15.
-Standardized test scores are optional but must also be provided by November 15.
+Under this plan, the student must submit an application for admission, high school transcript, secondary school report, and letters of recommendation by November 15.
+Optional standardized test scores, if submitted, must also be provided by November 15.

-Early Action candidates who wish to be considered for need-based financial aid must complete and submit the College Scholarship Service’s PROFILE to the Financial Aid Office by November 15 in order to determine eligibility for non-federal financial assistance and estimated eligibility for federal financial assistance.
-The financial aid package offered under Early Action must be verified by filing the Free Application for Federal Student Aid (FAFSA) by November 15.
-This will determine actual eligibility for federal financial assistance.
+Early Action candidates who wish to be considered for need-based financial aid must complete and submit the Free Application for Federal Student Aid (FAFSA) to the Financial Aid Office by November 15 in order to determine eligibility for non-federal financial assistance as well as for federal and/or state financial assistance.
+Early Action applicants will be required to submit the CSS Profile Light given the delayed launch and availability of the FAFSA.
+Applicants interested in receiving federal and state financial aid must submit the FAFSA.

 Under the Early Action Plan, the Office of Admission will render an admission decision by January 15.
-Students will be notified of any scholarships or need-based aid they are eligible to receive by February 15.
+Students will be notified of any scholarships and/or need-based aid they are eligible to receive by January 15.
 Admitted students have until May 1 to submit their enrollment deposit.

 For various reasons, the Office of Admission may choose to defer an application to Regular Decision.
 The applicant will be notified that the application will be deferred and reconsidered under Regular Decision.

 Regular Decision Plan

-Under this plan, students must submit an application for admission, high school transcript, letters of recommendation, and standardized test scores by January 15.
-Standardized test scores are optional but must be provided by January 15.
+Under this plan, students must submit an application for admission, high school transcript, secondary school report, and letters of recommendation by January 15.
+Optional standardized test scores, if submitted, must be provided by January 15.

-Regular Decision candidates who wish to be considered for non-federal need-based financial aid must complete and submit the College Scholarship Service’s PROFILE by January 15.
-Regular Decision candidates who wish to be considered for federal financial assistance must complete and submit the Free Application for Federal Student Aid (FAFSA) by January 15.
+Regular Decision candidates who wish to be considered for need-based financial aid must complete and submit the Free Application for Federal Student Aid (FAFSA) by January 15.